 - Hone your skills: Mock trials provide a low-risk opportunity to practice your trial skills in a simulated trial environment.
 With the pandemic shutdown and now burgeoning backlogs, there are very few opportunities (Jury trials are disappearing) to shine in a courtroom.
 Getting real-time feedback from jurors on your presentation style will identify those small behaviors that distract jurors from paying attention to the issues in your case.
 There is no better way to prepare to be in the courtroom than to actually Be In The Courtroom!
 Feeling more confident in your own ability to present a strong defense is contagious… the jurors will see you as the leader of that courtroom and be willing to follow that lead.

 Shakespeare, in one of my favorite plays, The Tempest, reminds us that “We are such stuff as dreams are made on."3 Stop sleeping on the potential of an outrageous verdict and put the work in now to prevent it.
 Preparation to avoid the nuclear verdicts of your nightmares isn’t easy, but implementing these strategies will help you approach your case confidently and with the knowledge that you can effectively Slay the Reptile.
 Wishing you Sweet Dreams!

 Want more insights from First Court’s experience with jury verdicts?
 Check out our blog series on LinkedIn where we delve into each of Tyson’s ten points one-by-one, drawing from the advice in his book and combining the thought leadership of prominent plaintiff and defense attorneys who have experienced both sides of a nuclear verdict.
-Keep an eye out for our upcoming Always Accept Responsibility.
+Keep an eye out for the next article in our series: Always Accept Responsibility.

 Recent Articles by Our First Court Team: